ladas-larry/redux-chrome-extension/README.md

 A starter boilerplate for a Chrome Extension using Redux and React.js.
+It handles store syncing throughout the whole Extension.

 ##Schema

-Background Page
+###Background Page
+- Sets initial state for the whole app
-- Passing initial state to Popup Window and Content Scripts
+- Passes initial state to Popup Window and Content Scripts
-- Optionally reads localstorage
-- Receiving updates from Popup Window and Content Scripts
+- Receives state updates from Popup Window and Content Scripts

-Content Script
+###Popup Window
-- Get initial store from Background Page
+- Gets initial state from Background Page
-- Receiving updates from Popup window
-- Dispatching updates to Popup Window, Background Page and the rest of Content Scripts
+- Dispatches state updates to Background Page and Content Scripts

-Popup Window
+- Receives state updates from Content Scripts, Options

+###Content Script
-- Get initial store from Background Page
+- Gets initial state from Background Page
+- Receives state updates from Popup window
-- Dispatching updates to Background Page and Content Scripts
+- Dispatches  stateupdates to Popup Window, Background Page and the rest of Content Scripts

-- Receiving updates from Content Scripts, Options
+## Installation

+`npm install`

 ## Development